rmcanany/SolidEdgeHousekeeper/README.md

 ## CODE ORGANIZATION

-Processing starts in Form1.vb.
+Processing starts in Form_Main.vb.
 A short description of the code's organization can be found there.